samuelburbulla/dune-mmesh/doc/issues.rst

 Known Issues
 ************

-There are a few known issues that either just haven't be implemented so far or need further clarification:
+There are a few known issues that either just haven't been implemented so far or need further clarification:

-- Topology change of (e.g. merging two) moving interfaces
+- Adaptation in spatial dimension three
-- Moving in three dimension
+- Topology change of interface (e.g. merging)
-- Parallelization
+- MPI parallelization